amken3d/py_serial_tester/README.md

 2. Clone or download this repository to your local system.
 3. Navigate inside the project's directory using your terminal.

-### Installing on Raspberry Pi and RP2040
-- Connect the Raspberry Pi and RP2040 as per their specifications
-- Define the appropriate Tx/Rx pins in the `main.c` file

 ## Building the Project
 - To build the project, use the `cmake` build system provided by the Pico SDK.